kmark1625/Game-of-Life/README.md

 * Improve board styling an increase board from 20x20 to 50x50.
 I ran into some styling issues with the larger board, so opted to keep the board at 20x20 for now.
 * Add display of the current iteration number and add the ability to increase the rate of a run.
 * Improve test coverage and add more detailed tests for run-cases.
+Adding integration tests instead of just unit testing methods.